tamtran4869/E-commerce-analysis/Product_analysis.md

 It helps for optimise products list, prepare stocks and specify marketing stragegy or website design for each product/product lines.

+Note: There are some complex queries (e.g. Q14, Q15) which could be presented in form of cte, subquery or teamporary table depending on different purposes.
+This project prefers cte and subquery to combine all into 1 query which is more simple for running through Python.

 ## Question 12

 Pull monthly trends to date for number of sales, total revenue, and total margin generated